HeftySammich/wrappdex-bot/README.md

-# Hedera AIO Discord Bot
+# Hedera AIO Community Bot

 An all-in-one Discord bot for Hedera NFT communities.
 Verify, assign roles, track sales, run giveaways, and more - all using **Hedera Mirror Node only** (no wallet connections required)!